What are immune system disorders?

 Your immune system is a complex network of cells, tissues and organs that work together to defend you against germs.
 Your immune system helps your body by recognizing germs, then working to keep them out or, if necessary, destroying them.
 But, if your immune system can’t do its job, the results can be serious.
 Disorders of the immune system include:

 - Allergies and asthma: immune responses to substances that are usually not harmful

 - Immune deficiency diseases: disorders in which the immune system is missing one or more of its parts

 - Autoimmune diseases: an immune disorder that causes your immune system to attack your own body’s cells and tissues by mistake

 At this time, the underlying cause of immune system disorders is unknown.
 They tend to run in families, and women have been known to have higher risk factors, especially women who are of African, Hispanic or Native American descent.

 What are the symptoms of immune system disorders?

-These diseases may also have flare-ups, when symptoms get worse, and remissions, when symptoms get better or disappear.
+These diseases may also have flare-ups where symptoms get worse, and remissions, where symptoms get better or disappear.

 How does Ohio State treat immune system disorders?